Leabhrán Eolais 2011-2012

 Am lóin/ Lunch Time

-1. There is a short break at 10.50 a.m and when weather permits, children go to an clós.
-Lunch break is from 12.30 p.m. to 1.00 p.m.
-Children eat their lunch and then go to an clós for playtime.
-Food and drink are not allowed in the playground area.
-Children are encouraged to eat a healthy lunch.
 A copy of our Healthy Eating Policy can be accessed on our school Website at www.gaelscoilnaduglaise.ie under Information and Policies.
 Your ongoing support is greatly appreciated.
 All lunch box waste will be taken home by the children in their lunch box.
-School milk maybe ordered at the beginning of the school year.

 2. Requests to remain indoors at break times should only be made in exceptional circumstances (limbs in plaster, recovering from/awaiting surgery).
 These requests must be made in writing to the class teacher.
 When a pupil is allowed to remain indoors, it is necessary that they remain seated in the designated classroom close to an clós.